imagej/imagej.github.io/_pages/plugins/hpc-workflow-manager.md

 After the connection to the HPC Cluster is made and the jobs are downloaded from the cluster you should see a window like the one in Figure 2.
 If it is the first time you run this plugin the table will be empty.

-{% include img align="center" name="spiral center" src="/media/plugins/hpc-workflow-manager-main-empty.png" caption="**Figure 2**:  Example of the main window of the HPC Workflow Manager, it displays all jobs ever submitted by the user, in this case, it is empty as it is the first time the plugin is used." %}
+{% include img align="center" name="figure 2" src="/media/plugins/hpc-workflow-manager-main-empty.png" caption="**Figure 2**:  Example of the main window of the HPC Workflow Manager, it displays all jobs ever submitted by the user, in this case, it is empty as it is the first time the plugin is used." %}

 Right-click in the empty table or an empty row of the table to display the context menu, an example of the context menu is featured in Figure 3.

-{% include img align="center" name="spiral center" src="/media/plugins/hpc-workflow-manager-context-menu.png" caption="**Figure 3**: Context menu press right click on an empty row or empty table to display." %}
+{% include img align="center" name="figure 3" src="/media/plugins/hpc-workflow-manager-context-menu.png" caption="**Figure 3**: Context menu press right click on an empty row or empty table to display." %}

 Select the first option "Create a new job".
 The "Create job" window will appear.
 From the "Workflow Type" section, select the "Macro Execution" option.